jbistis/SailWatchPro-Public/iOS-DEVICE-QUICK-START-GUIDE.md

 Touch the [Done] button

 **Load Buoys for Weather Data Stations**
-Navigate to Weather Data and press the (+) sign in the top right toolbar
+Navigate to Weather Data and press the (+) sign in the top right toolbar and follow the upload prompts.
+Your file name must be user_default_buoys.csv.
+A starter file is found at

 <div align="center">
   <img src="images/swp-buoy-import.png" width="756">
   <br><em>Enter your boat parameters</em>